| Title: | Shrinkage Estimation Methods for Vector Autoregressive Models |

 Currently not used. |

-Forecating a VAR object of class 'varshrinkest' with confidence bands.
-This is a modification of vars::predict.varest() for the class "varshrinkest".
+This is a modification of vars::Phi.varest() for the class

 x |